epfl-ada/ada-2024-project-d2ptm/index.md

 <img class="image" width src="assets/images/q2_top_age.png" style="width: 500px; height: auto;"/>
 </div>

-"Drama", "Thriller", "Comedy", "Action" and "Adventure" are the prefered genres in this actor group, as we can see from the bar-plot below.
+"Drama", "Thriller", "Comedy", "Action" and "Adventure" are the preferred genres in this actor group, as we can see from the bar-plot below.

 <div style="text-align: center;">
 <img class="image" width src="assets/images/q2_top_genre.png" style="width: 600px; height: auto;"/>
 </div>

+Note that this plot is aligned with the one we showed for the whole dataset, meaning that the most successful actors tend to play in the most popular genres.

 But **what actors actually contribute the most?** While this can be interpreted as finding an actor with the highest total revenue or the most awards, we look at it in the more social way.
 That is, we aim to find an actor that community relies on, that actually makes this community connected.
 Let's assign a level of "importance" for each actor depending on the connectivity property.
 We combine [Katz](https://en.wikipedia.org/wiki/Katz_centrality), [Closeness](https://en.wikipedia.org/wiki/Closeness_centrality), and [Betweenness](https://en.wikipedia.org/wiki/Betweenness_centrality) centrality metrics to get an overall impact of each actor.
 This results in a graph with weighted nodes, depicted below.
 The bigger the node, the more important it is.